niel0258/CALDS-Calculator-for-Data-and-Statistic-/README.md

 This makes it easier to calculate a chosen statistic of the given data.</p>

 ## <h1 align="center">✨Features✨</h1>
-- ⭐Let's the user input numerical data in the rows of the program.⭐
+- ⭐Let's the user input numerical data in the rows of the program.
-- ⭐Import from and export to a CSV file.⭐
+- ⭐Import from and export to a CSV file.
-- ⭐Calculates a chosen statistic by the user.⭐
+- ⭐Calculates a chosen statistic by the user.
-- ⭐Currently can calculate central tendencies, t and z tests.⭐
+- ⭐Currently can calculate central tendencies, t and z tests.

 ## <h1 align="center">📝Languages Used📝</h1>
 - 🐍`Python`🐍

 ## <h1 align="center">🔌Powered by the Following Modules:🔌</h1>
-- Python:
+- `Python:`⤵
   - 🧩`PyQT6` for the GUI.
   - 🐼`pandas` for the CSV importing and exporting.
   - 📈`statistics` for calculating central tendencies such as mean, median, and mode.